 TrueCrypt is a completely free encryption software that can create virtual encrypted disks (volumes) on both internal and external drives and encrypt whole system partitions or disks (the ones where Windows is installed).

-Main features (copied from TrueCrypt home page):
+Main features (copied from the old TrueCrypt home page):

 - Creates a virtual encrypted disk within a file and mounts it as a real disk.